Fes Festival of World Sacred Music 2021

 - Seats are not reserved.
 Get to the venue in plenty time if you want a good seat.

 - Seats are raked at Bab al Makina; elsewhere they are on the flat.
-There are usually no or few chairs at the Nights in the Medina venues, but carpets on the floor.
+There are usually no or few chairs at the Nights in the Medina venues, but carpets on the floor for sitting on.

 - At Bab al Makina, you can buy A or B seats.
 A seats are located closer to the stage; B seats towards the back of the auditorium.
 If you buy a pass, you automatically have A seats.

-- There are side screens at Bab al Makina, one on each side of the stage.
+- There is a side screen at Bab al Makina, on one side of the stage.

 - A pass to all events including the Fes Forum costs 350 Euros and automatically includes A seats for concerts at Bab al Makina.

 - Weather can be variable: it can rain, be very cold and windy at Bab al Makina, or stiflingly hot.
 It’s best to bring layers, something waterproof, a sunhat and a fan.
-In the second half of June, you can expect temperatures of at least 35 degrees C.
+In June, you can expect temperatures of at least 30 degrees C.

 - Seats are not particularly comfortable.
 If necessary, bring a cushion.
 In some venues, there are no chairs, but carpets on the floor to sit on.

-- Consider taking a trip or arranging an activity while you are in Fez.
+- Consider taking a trip or arranging an activity while you are in Fez, especially as days are free until 4pm.
 You’ll find some ideas here.
-We are organising our annual day excursion to the UNESCO World Heritage Roman site of Volubilis and the pilgrimage town of Moulay Idriss on Wednesday 27 June, when there are no concerts until the evening.
+We organise our well-loved annual day excursion to the UNESCO World Heritage Roman site of Volubilis and the pilgrimage town of Moulay Idriss Zerhoune on the Wednesday of the festival (9 June), when there are no concerts until the evening.
+We also offer a tour of the Jewish quarter, the Mellah, led by expert Cathérine Bendayan and the ever-popular Artisanal Affairs tour.
 Contact us to book.

 - Reserve your accommodation in good time as guesthouses closest to festival venues fill up quickly.
-Getting to the venues is always on foot, except for the Ibn Danan Synagogue in the Mellah, for which you will probably need a taxi.
+Getting to the venues is always on foot, except for the Ibn Danan Synagogue in the Mellah, for which you could take a taxi.
 It’s about 25 minutes’ walk from Batha.

 - Many restaurants serve dinner early and/or later so that you can attend evening concerts.
-Keep an eye on the What’s Hot! page on this site.
+Keep an eye on the What’s Hot! page on this site closer to the festival.